LlessReal/Linux-Notes/eJPT notes.md

 # 1 - Assessment Methodologies
 ## Locate endpoints on a network
+Passive Reconnaisance Vs. Active Reconnassiance is self-explanatory now
+### Passive Information Gathering
+<br> A robots.txt file contains a list of directories that aren’t indexed by search engines
+<br> sitemap.xml does
+<br> whois enumerations works via blah
+<br> netcraft is used to find out what technologies are used by a website | https://sitereport.netcraft.com/
+<br> Sublist3r can be used to perform a subdomain brute force. | https://github.com/aboul3la/Sublist3r

 ## Identify open ports and services on a target